You could get a grant if you or someone in your home is disabled and you need to make changes to your property to make life easier.

 You will need to be assessed by an occupational therapist from North Yorkshire County Council who will visit you in your home to discuss your needs and make recommendations as to the most appropriate adaptations to help you.

 We try to approve all applications as soon as possible, providing enough money is available when we receive your application.

 Once the grant has been approved, we'll send you an approval notice which will confirm the amount of grant you're entitled to and any contribution you may have to make towards the cost of the work.

 The work must normally be completed within one year from the date of approval.

-The grant will be paid directly to the contractor once the work is complete and has been inspected and confirmed as satisfactory by the occupational therapist.
+The grant will normally be paid directly to the contractor once the work is complete and has been inspected and confirmed as satisfactory by the occupational therapist and our technical officer.